One of the questions I get asked the most about the Germany VTL is what daily life is like in Germany right now.

 These are just minor inconveniences, and nothing to be concerned about.

 Update: For easier contact tracing, you might consider downloading an app called Luca.
-This is not an official government app; instead it was created by a commercial enterprise for those with privacy concerns.
+This is available in app stores worldwide, and unlike CWA, is not an official government app- it’s created by a private enterprise.

 Luca provides contact tracing and can store digital vaccination certificates; it also works with local health authorities and can be seen as a semi-official app in that sense.
 Read more about the differences between CWA and Luca here.